Donate Now to the BDP Foundation

 BDP Foundation was originally founded in 1993 when a group of individuals decided to form an organization to memorialize the participants of the Briggs v.
 Elliott case.
 Briggs v.
 Elliott was the first case in the twentieth century to challenge the constitutionality of racially segregated schools.
 It was the first of the five legal cases filed in the United States Federal Courts that led to the May 17, 1954, Supreme Court verdict on Brown v.
 Board of Education of Topeka, KS.

 BDP Foundation’s focus is on the education of individuals from low-income backgrounds.
-Its primary service area covers Clarendon County’s School District One community in the lower one-third region of the county.
+Its primary service area covers Clarendon County.

 South Carolina Education Association